ruizdurazo/ruizdurazo/notes/on-python/index.md

 ### [PY] How to lint and format your code: Ruff

 [Ruff](https://docs.astral.sh/ruff/) is the modern, fast linter and formatter for Python.
-It's like ESLint for Python.
+It’s like ESLint for Python.
 And you can install the IDE extensions for it as well.

 ```bash
 # Install ruff